ajbanjara/Wireshark/Development/SubmittingPatches.md

 Prior to using GitLab, Wireshark used the [Gerrit code review system](https://code.wireshark.org/review).
 Here are a few things to keep in mind when migrating to GitLab:

+**GitLab associates branches with merge requests**

+Gerrit required a unique identifier (e.g. `Change-Id: I58b2f0f5eeec85c891bd7fdbb6132eb8147baabf`) in git commit messages in order to associate a commit with a change.
+GitLab uses a branch name in your personal repository.
+When you update a merge request, be sure to push it to the same branch name as before.

+**You need to remove your `commit-msg` hook.**

+Gerrit enforced change IDs using a `commit-msg` hook script.
+You should remove `.git/hooks/commit-msg`.

 **You need to update your remotes.**

 Your local repository might have a remote named "origin" or "gerrit" that points to "ssh://code.wireshark.org/wireshark".